top of page

 Our Mission

-Little Flower Catholic Elementary School- A Partnership of Parents and Parish, Nurtures a Sacramental Life Rooted in Jesus Chris and Catholic Teaching, Pursues Academic Excellence, and Promotes a Life of Faith Integrity and Service.
+Little Flower Catholic Elementary School- A Partnership of Parents and Parish, Nurtures a Sacramental Life Rooted in Jesus Christ and Catholic Teaching, Pursues Academic Excellence, and Promotes a Life of Faith Integrity and Service.

 History of Little Flower Catholic Elementary School